tractionguest/lenel-sdk/docs/UsersApi.md

   #config.api_key_prefix['Session-Token'] = 'Bearer'
 end

-api_instance = LenelClient::UsersApi.new
+api_instance = LenelSDK::UsersApi.new

 id = 'id_example' # String | ID of user for which to set the extended properties.

 version = 'version_example' # String | Used to maintain backward compatibility as the API is updated, in the format 1.0.

 opts = {
-  properties: LenelClient::UserExtendedPropertiesPut.new, # UserExtendedPropertiesPut | The updated properties
+  properties: LenelSDK::UserExtendedPropertiesPut.new, # UserExtendedPropertiesPut | The updated properties
   queue: false # BOOLEAN | Queues the request as a task and returns a response identical to `GET /queue/{id}`.
 }